-- Authorize other employees to be target system administrators. - Do not assume any administrative tasks within the target system.
+Users Tasks Specify which application roles for target system managers are mutually exclusive.
+Authorize other employees to be target system administrators.
+Do not assume any administrative tasks within the target system.
+Target system managers Target system managers must be assigned to the Target systems Active Directory application role or a child application role.
+Users with this application role: Assume administrative tasks for the target system.
+Create, change, or delete target system objects.
+Edit password policies for the target system.
+Prepare groups to add to the IT Shop.
+Can add employees who have another identity than the Primary identity.
+Configure synchronization in the Synchronization Editor and define the mapping for comparing target systems and One Identity Manager.
+Edit the synchronization's target system types and outstanding objects.
+Authorize other employees within their area of responsibility as target system managers and create child application roles if required.
+One Identity Manager administrators One Identity Manager administrator and administrative system users Administrative system users are not added to application roles.
+One Identity Manager administrators: Create customized permissions groups for application roles for role-based login to administration tools in the Designer as required.
+Create system users and permissions groups for non role- based login to administration tools in the Designer as required.
+Enable or disable additional configuration parameters in the Designer as required.
+Create custom processes in the Designer as required.

+Users Tasks

+Create and configure schedules as required.

+Create and configure password policies as required.

-Target system managers must be assigned to the Target systems | Active Directory application role or a child application role.
+Administrators for the IT Shop Administrators must be assigned to the Request & Fulfillment IT Shop Administrators application role.

 Users with this application role:

-- Assume administrative tasks for the target system. - Create, change, or delete target system objects like user accounts or groups. - Edit password policies for the target system. - Prepare groups to add to the IT Shop. - Can add employees who have an other identity than the Primary identity. - Configure synchronization in the Synchronization Editor and define the mapping for comparing target systems and One Identity Manager. - Edit the synchronization's target system types and outstanding objects. - Authorize other employees within their area of responsibility as target system managers and create child application roles if required.

-One Identity Manager administrators

-- Create customized permissions groups for application roles for role-based login to administration tools in the Designer as required. - Create system users and permissions groups for non rolebased login to administration tools in the Designer as required. - Enable or disable additional configuration parameters in the Designer as required. - Create custom processes in the Designer as required. - Create and configure schedules as required. - Create and configure password policies as required.

-Administrators for the IT Shop

-Administrators must be assigned to the Request & Fulfillment | IT Shop | Administrators application role.

-Users with this application role:

-User Tasks

 Assign groups to IT Shop structures.

 Product owner for the IT Shop Product owners must be assigned to the Request & Fulfillment IT Shop Product owners application role or a child application role.

 Users with this application role:

 Approve through requests.

 Edit service items and service categories under their management.

 Administrators for organizations Administrators must be assigned to the Identity Management Organizations Administrators application role.

 Users with this application role:

 Assign groups to departments, cost centers, and locations.

 Business roles administrators Administrators must be assigned to the Identity Management Business roles Administrators application role.

 Users with this application role:

 Assign groups to business roles.